 Callaloo was founded by current editor Charles H. Rowell in 1976 at Southern University in Baton Rouge, LA.
 The journal moved to the University of Virginia and then Texas A&M.

-Texas A&M University sponsors Callaloo, and the Johns Hopkins University Press publishes the journal four times each year.
+Texas A&M University sponsors Callaloo, and the Johns Hopkins University Press publishes the journal five times each year.
 The central purposes of Callaloo are:

 - to provide a publication outlet, in English or English translations, for new, emerging, and established creative writers who produce texts in different languages in the African Diaspora; and